 “To gate or not to gate?”
-It’s a question content marketers routinely ask when thinking about how to do lead generation well.
+It’s a question content marketers routinely ask.
 But the choice here is more than either/or.
 Through adopting a semi-gating approach, content marketers can strike a tactical balance between locking off all assets and offering everything for free.
-The pay off?
-Better quality leads, and better relationships between prospects and brands.

 Belting down the highway, your eye is caught by a signpost.
 It points down a small lane where, it assures you, you’ll find a waterslide park – and you’ve been wanting to go on a waterslide for a long time.
 You crank up the radio, spin the wheel and nose your car down the lane.